Veterinarians say that ear problems are one of the most common reasons why people bring their pets in for a visit.

 Obtain an ear wash.
 If you want to make one yourself, tea tree oil is a powerful antiseptic, antiviral, antifungal, antibacterial, and all around germicide.
 Don’t use full strength tea tree oil as an ear cleaner, though.
 To make a diluted tea tree solution, see Essential Oils.
 Mix one ounce (30 ml) of diluted tea tree oil with one cup (250 ml) of steeped calendula or echinacea tea that has cooled, add a little grapefruit seed extract and/or a drop of essential oil of lavender, put the mixture in a bulb syringe or appropriate squeeze bottle and keep it at room temperature.
 It’s easier, though, to just buy an ear wash.

 Be aware that essential oils can be harmful to your pets.
-Recently, blog posts have been exploding with warnings about cats and tea tree oil, in particular.
+Recently, blog posts have been exploding with warnings about cats and tea tree oil.
 Part of the problem, though, is that people used full strength essential oils.
 Another problem is that pets will lick their fur when something new or irritating gets on their bodies.

 Tea tree oil can be dangerous to cats because they lack an important detoxification mechanism known as glucuronidation, which is present in most mammals.
 This means you need to be very cautious when using essential oils with cats, and don’t use anything that contains phenols, or your cat could go into toxic shock.
 In other words, you can poison your pet.